 1.6.1.
-Debt/other capital financing maturity profiling, policies and practices a) The generation of cash savings at minimum risk;
+Debt/other capital financing maturity profiling, policies and practices

 Any debt rescheduling is likely to take place when the difference between the refinancing rate and the redemption rate is most advantageous and the situation will be continually monitored in order to take advantage of any perceived anomalies in the yield curve.
 The reasons for any rescheduling to take place will include: